Why choose Bray Property Management?

 Once the Calendar Month Notice to Vacate is delivered to our office, we begin plans to market your property.

-Can you just find me tenant and I'll manage the property myself?
+Can you just find my tenant and I'll manage the property myself?

 Yes.
-We offer a tenant placement only service for one half of one months rent.
+We offer a tenant placement only service.
+Please call us for details.

 How do you take care of my property?